evennia/evennia/docs/source/Contribs/Contribs-Overview.md

 ### `character_creator`

-_Commands for managing and initiating an in-game character-creation menu._
+_Contribution by InspectorCaracal, 2022_

-Contribution by InspectorCaracal, 2022
+Commands for managing and initiating an in-game character-creation menu.

 [Read the documentation](./Contrib-Character-Creator.md) - [Browse the Code](evennia.contrib.rpg.character_creator)